ANP-Granular/ParticleTracking/paper/paper.md

 # Dependencies

-Among others, the software depends on the following open source libraries.
-For the particle detection the Detectron2 [@wu2019detectron2] framework is used.
-For tracking the software relies heavily on functions provided by numpy [@harris2020array], scipy [@2020SciPy-NMeth] and PuLP.
+Among others, the software depends on the following open source libraries: For the particle detection the Detectron2 [@wu2019detectron2] framework is used.
+For tracking the software relies heavily on functions provided by numpy [@harris2020array], scipy [@2020SciPy-NMeth] and PuLP [https://coin-or.github.io/pulp/].
 The GUI was constructed with PyQt5 and is using pandas [@the_pandas_development_team_2022_7344967] for its data management.

 # Acknowledgements
 We want to acknowledge the valuable feedback and bug reports given by the users of our software, specifically Mahdieh Mohammadi and Kirsten Harth.